k21971/CrecelleHack/doc/variantfixes.md

       this, and I would rather make orcs distinct in different ways.
     - Sabers are made of silver by default.
+    - Any object that is somehow converted to meat or vegetable matter can be eaten.

 ## Races
 - Elf